ZeroKlu/vscode-workspace-launcher/README.md

             * Measures from the top of the screen
             * Supports a negative number to measure from the bottom of the screen
     * Methods:
+        * **__post_init__**: Obtains username and paths if any of the values are still "default" after initialization.
+            * This should only perform work in the instance that a *WorkspaceSettings* object was created without using the provided factory methods.
+            * This is the scenario (not recommended) for which this method exists.
+            ```python
+            from workspace_settings import WorkspaceSettings
+            # Creating a settings object without arguments
+            # In this instance, only the default values are assigned
+            settings = WorkspaceSettings()
+            ```
+            * See the code samples in *from_file* and *from_dict* below for the preferred approach.
         * **from_file**: Class method to generate a *WorkspaceSettings* instance from a JSON file
             * Arguments:
                 * filename (*str*): The filename to load